 Non-motorised water sports are available, including paddle boarding and canoeing.
 Bicycles are also available to hire as well as a gym, tennis court, library and Wi-Fi facilities, depending on your tastes.
 A 7am yoga class (suitable for beginners like myself) with the waves crashing in the background was a highlight.

-Evenings far filled with jerk chicken and curried chips and local music, and rather than big shows or karaoke sessions, steel bands and fire eaters set the tone.
+Evenings are filled with jerk chicken and curried chips and rather than big shows or karaoke sessions, steel bands and fire eaters set the tone.

 Bookable restaurant Gauguin has no additional cost for all inclusive diners, but seats each group under an individual canopy on the far end of the beach.
 Great for an extra special meal.
 Be sure to check what you’re skipping in the main restaurant though, as each night is different.